Lotannaezeuko/hiit_app/README.md

 - Repeat this till you are done with customising your HIIT.
 - Start your HIIT!

+-Reasoning: By streamlining the creation process with clear instructions and intuitive controls, we ensure that users of all skill levels can easily customize their workouts to fit their preferences and goals.
+This design approach prioritizes user empowerment and flexibility, allowing individuals to take ownership of their fitness journey with confidence.

 ### Starting your workouts
 - Click on the start HIIT button.
 - Users are taken to the active-workout page.
 - A countdown timer, timer buttons, workout instructions, and next workout name is displayed.
 - The time of the workouts are accurately kept.
-- Users are kept informed about what they are meant to do, and when to change workouts,
+- Users are kept informed about what they are meant to do, and when to change workouts.

+- Reasoning: We designed this feature to provide users with a seamless transition from planning to action.
+By presenting relevant workout details prominently and ensuring accurate timing, we aim to keep users focused and motivated throughout their workout sessions.
+Clear communication and intuitive layout enhance user engagement and overall satisfaction.

 ### Record keeping
 - On the home page, there is a recent HIITs section that shows users their six most recently performed HIITs.

+- Reasoning: We incorporated this feature to facilitate easy access to users' workout history, fostering a sense of progress and accountability.

 ### Visual cues
 - Users can toggle the instructions and next workout from showing which makes the timer bigger.

-- Users screen colours change upon the transition of a workout so they can see it is time to do the next activity.
+- Reasoning: We included this feature to accommodate different user preferences and workout environments.
+By providing the flexibility to customize the display based on individual needs, we empower users to optimize their workout experience for maximum efficiency and enjoyment.
+This design approach promotes user-centricity and enhances overall usability.

 ### Persistent Workout Data Storage
 - Users can access their custom workouts anywhere and anytime from any device with an internet connection.

+- Reasoning: We included this feature to accommodate different user preferences and workout environments.
+By providing the flexibility to customize the display based on individual needs, we empower users to optimize their workout experience for maximum efficiency and enjoyment.
+This design approach promotes user-centricity and enhances overall usability.

 ## Installation
 These are the basic steps that you have to follow to run the application.